Research Data Australia

 Using the correct metadata format for RDA

-We are also able to harvest non-RIFCS records through crosswalks.
 Developing a metadata crosswalk is a resource intensive process requiring sound knowledge of both the source and destination schema.
 A crosswalk maps the elements (or fields) in one schema, to the equivalent elements in another schema.
+The ARDC has worked with a number of RDA publishers to develop crosswalks for specific metadata schemas.
+The crosswalks can be modified for different use cases or used as examples when developing a new crosswalk.